russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Linchpin

-• Professionals seeking to become indispensable in their careers.
+Creative professionals seeking to enhance their careers.

 The Confidence Code